Cooling Tower Filtration

 The LEGIONELLA Problem:

+In other words, the key to control and prevention of Legionella is maintaining low particle levels which reduces the habitat surfaces and nutrients required for Legionella growth.
 Low particle levels should be coupled with an appropriate biocidal program of proven effectiveness for control of Legionnaire’s Disease.

-- Reduced Energy Use as discussed above by greater efficiency in pumping and heat exchange
+- Reduced Energy Use: As discussed above by greater efficiency in pumping and heat exchange

-- Improved Chemical Performance as particles consume chemicals used to prevent scaling and corrosion.
+- Improved Chemical Performance: As particles consume chemicals used to prevent scaling and corrosion.
 As a result, dirty water requires more chemicals and receives less effective treatment than clean water.

-- Improved Productivity and Less Downtime as a successful water treatment program will include steps to remove or reduce the volume of particles that inevitably collect in any cooling system
+- Improved Productivity and Less Downtime: As a successful water treatment program will include steps to remove or reduce the volume of particles that inevitably collect in any cooling system

 Filtration Selection Required for Clean Water

-Removal of particles as small as 5 microns is required for effective Legionella control, since these small particles constitute the bulk of particulate surface area for bacterial colonization and are most easily incorporated in foul and scale.
-Many cooling tower operators use centrifugal separators to reduce particle load, but these only remove relatively large (70 microns) or dense (specific gravity greater than 2.6) particles.
+Removal of particles as small as 5 microns is required for effective Legionella control since these small particles constitute the bulk of particulate surface area for bacterial colonization and are most easily incorporated in foul and scale.
+In addition, many cooling tower operators use centrifugal separators to reduce particle load, but these only remove relatively large (70 microns) or dense (specific gravity greater than 2.6) particles.

 Advanced Filtration are experts in the installation and maintenance of all types of cooling tower filtration.
 In the New York and New Jersey area we partner with Purity Laboratories, Inc. for Legionella sampling, sample testing, and disinfection regimens including:

-Arkal Spin Klin® disc filter technology effectively removes suspended particles from systems, reducing chemical usage and maintaining system efficiency.
+Arkal Spin Klin® Disc Filter Technology effectively removes suspended particles from systems, reducing chemical usage and maintaining system efficiency.